 I am also a Full-Time Lecturer in the Department of Psychology at Southern University and A&M College–Baton Rouge, where I bring over five years of instructional experience, blending culturally responsive pedagogy with research-based practices.
 As a Part-Time Adjunct Professor at Howard University School of Education, I recently served as the Interim Program Coordinator for the School Psychology Ph.D.
 Program, providing administrative leadership and academic oversight for graduate-level operations.

 In addition to my academic and research roles, I am the Founder and CEO of Wells Consulting Services, LLC, where I support school districts and families in navigating the special education process, developing sustainable educational interventions, and improving academic outcomes for diverse learners.
-My work is rooted in a strong foundation in Applied Behavior Analysis (ABA), having earned my BCBA® credential through Clemson University’s Center for Behavior Analysis.
+My work is rooted in Applied Behavior Analysis (ABA), and I have earned a certificate through Clemson University’s Center for Behavior Analysis.

 I also bring extensive experience in grant administration, serving as a Grants Coordinator for DCPS & the DC Ed Fund, where I ensure compliance with post-award grant policies, procedures, and fiscal management.